Nextiva / Blog / VoIP

 For scheduled callbacks, predictive technology monitors staff availability in real time.
 Once an agent is free, the system automatically places the callback without agent intervention.

 Predictive dialers funnel warmed leads, driving better agent productivity.
-Customers appreciate timely, professional follow-through.
+Customers appreciate timely, professional follow-up.
 It’s a win-win for operational efficiency and customer trust.

 8. Call analytics